github/SoftU2F/README.md

 ## Known app-IDs/facets

 Every website using U2F has an app-ID.
 For example, the app-ID of [Yubico's U2F demo page](https://demo.yubico.com/u2f) is `https://demo.yubico.com`.
 When the low-level U2F authenticator receives a request to register/authenticate a website, it doesn't receive the friendly app-ID string.
 Instead, it receives a SHA256 digest of the app-ID.
 To be able to show a helpful alert message when a website is trying to register/authenticate, a list of app-ID digests is maintained in this repository.
 You can find the list [here](https://github.com/github/SoftU2F/blob/master/SoftU2FTool/KnownFacets.swift).
 If your company's app-ID is missing from this list, open a pull request to add it.

+## License

+This project is MIT licensed, except for the files in [`/inc`](https://github.com/github/SoftU2F/tree/master/inc), which are included with their own licenses.